Z-Puyu/hive-mind/README.md

 > Any other information or contexts that might be relevant to the bug or useful for finding a fix.

 The bug reports should then be investigated, after which a comment should be made to the original issue describing the cause of the bug.
 Once a bug has been fixed, we comment to the corresponding bug report issue to explain the methods and steps taken to tackle it, as well as any change in the application's behaviour after the fix.
 If after investigating the bug report, it is found that the bug cannot be fixed in a straightforward manner, a comment should also be made to explain the reason behind it and any applicable alternatives to avoid the bug.

+### Test Case Design

+Since the various features of our application are very closely linked, it is difficult to isolated each component to carry out unit testing.
+As such, we have chosen to conduct user testing directly once a major feature has been implemented.
+We focus on the edge cases mainly, as the basic functionalities should already been tested during the development process based on our workflow.
+For each tester, we would first ask them to freely navigate the application so that we can observe how easy it is for new users to accustom to our UI.
+Then, we ask them to perform a series of tasks which we deem as somewhat bug-prone, to see if any issue happens.
+Finally, we ask for their opinions on potential improvements and additions to the application which would be useful.

+We now list down a few important test cases:

+#### Inline Elements

+By default, selecting an inline element and click on its corresponding button will toggle the element off.
+However, we would like to know what happens if the inline element is:

+- partially selected, or

+- selected together with another inline element, or

+- selected together with formatted plain texts.

+To test this, we prepared a mixed sentence.
+The first one third was plain text, the middle one third was an inline math block while the last on third was a link.
+We would then select half of the link, select the math block and the link together, and select the plain texts with the math block together respectively to test for the three target issues.

+#### Discontinuous Headers

+Based on the expected user input, headers should be set up *sequentially* in descending order, meaning that, for example, a sub-subsection only appears directly after a subsection and not a section or a chapter (so there is supposed to be no sudden jumps between header levels).
+In reality, however, this may not be the case, especially with the drag-and-drop mechanism where it is perfectly legal to move a subsection header such that it is then placed right after a chapter header.

+Therefore, we tested this by inserting headers with discontinuous levels and observed their indexing behaviour.
+We found that if a section does not have higher level headers before it (e.g. when the first header of a document is already a section), it will be labelled as **0.1**, which seems weird and unintuitive.
+Similar problems also happened for subsections and sub-subsections.

+To solve this problem, we added fallback mechanism that will forcefully revert the index to a single number if the above happens.
+For instance, if the first header of a document is a section, it will be labelled as section **1** rather than section **0.1**.
+For subsections and sub-subsections, we will forcefully convert them to the next higher level header if they appear disconnected with the other headers.
+For example, if the first header after a chapter title is a subsection, it is labelled as a **section** rather than a subsection.

+#### Illegal User Input

+One prominent issue with the matrix builder and function plotter is illegal user input.
+For example, the user may input things like `y = 2z + 1` for the application to plot when it is supposed to be a function of $x$ against $y$.
+When using the matrix builder, some user might also accidentally try to generate an identity matrix when the matrix is not a square matrix, or to transpose an augmented matrix which is mathematically meaningless.
+Such behaviours should be prevented such that they do not crash the application even if they do occur.

+We first tested the function plotter.
+We tried to let it plot `y = s` and fortunately, the libraries we used to build the plotter have built-in mechanisms to address such inputs by not allowing an output graph to be produced.
+Additionally, we also tested for functions containing special constants like `y = \pi` and `y = x + e`, both of which worked perfectly.

+Then, we tested the matrix builder focusing on non-square matrices.
+As expected, if matrix transformations which are supposed to be exclusive to square matrices get applied to these non-square matrices, bugs will occur, producing incorrect results or crashing the application.
+As such, we have disabled these transformations when the matrix builder detects that the user has input a size for a non-square matrix.

+We followed up by testing the behaviour of the matrix builder when the matrix has empty entries.
+In particular, we wish to make sure that the preview and exported $\LaTeX$ are still accurate despite the presence of empty entries.

 ## Appendix: Coding Convention